The art work

 The works featured in this category have been completed as sketches using oil paint rather than dry mediums.

-These projects are commenced and completed in one day, as direct alla prima paintings.
-All daily paintings are relatively small, ranging in size from 5x5" to 6x6" to 5x7".
+Most of these small pieces were commenced and completed in one day, as direct alla prima paintings.
+These studies range in size from 5x5" to 5x7".

 All of the featured academic studies have been completed as part of Shannon's training at the Academy of Realist Art, in Toronto, Ontario.
 All of the figure drawings featured were drawn from life, with the exception of the Prud'hon master copy.